When Narcissistic Parents Grow Old: Emotional and Practical Challenges

 Introduction

 Ageing does not soften narcissism.
 For many daughters, the hope that time will mellow their parent often fades as they encounter new forms of control.
 The patterns remain: entitlement, contempt, manipulation.
-As the narcissistic parent ages, their fear of losing control, and their terror of mortality intensify.
+As the narcissistic parent ages, their fear of losing control and their terror of mortality intensify.
 What shifts is the arena.
 Instead of controlling through daily parenting, the narcissistic parent may tighten their grip through money, wills, medical decisions, or the demands of caregiving.

 For daughters of elderly narcissistic mothers, later-life dynamics can feel like a continuation of childhood struggles, yet they are also coloured by compassion for a parent facing fear, frailty, and loss of control.
 This stage of life brings unique challenges.
 It is not only about managing your emotional survival but also navigating complex practical, financial, and legal dynamics.